Kanomble/celery_blast/README.md

 If the user submits the form, a `BlastDatabase` model instance and a database directory with a file, that contains the filtered table, is created.
 The model is saved into the database without an associated `TaskResult`, thus yet it is not downloaded and formatted.

 ### Download and formatting procedure of genome assemblies
-If the user press the download button, a celery asynchronous task is executed.
-This task is composed of mutliple subtasks, that perform the relevant database creation steps.
+If the user presses the download button, a celery asynchronous task is executed.
+This task is composed of multiple subtasks, that perform the relevant database creation steps.
 Celery allows task monitoring via a logger and with the `TaskResult` model of the [result backend](https://docs.celeryproject.org/en/stable/userguide/tasks.html#task-result-backends).
 The name of the function and celery task, which is triggered by the button is `download_blast_databases_based_on_summary_file` resides in the `refseq_transactions/tasks.py` file.
-This function processed three main steps, first it tries to download and decompress all files that reside in the `BlastDatabase` summary table, second it formats the downloaded protein fasta files to BLAST databases and third it writes an alias file similar to the file that is created with the `blastdb_aliastool`.
+This function has to process three main steps, first it tries to download and decompress all files that reside in the `BlastDatabase` summary table, second it formats the downloaded protein fasta files to BLAST databases and third it writes an alias file similar to the file that is created with the `blastdb_aliastool`.
 In all of these three main steps processes via the `subprocess.Popen` interface are executed.
 In the first step, the unix command `wget` and `gzip` are used to download and simultaneous decompress genome assemblies from the NCBI FTP server.
 This is done with following command: `wget -qO- ftp_path | gzip -d > assembly_file.faa`.
 If this command results into any error (returncode != 0) it is retried with a maximum of ten tries.
 If there is no positive returncode after ten tries, the assembly file is skipped and excluded of the subsequent steps.
 In the second step `makeblastdb` is used to format every downloaded and decompressed assembly file.

 With the `makeblastdb` module we can create custom BLAST databases.
 Per default it will create a database for the input sequences, e.g. if you submit following cmd:
-`makeblastdb -in .\prot_1_db.faa -dbtype prot -taxid 1140 -blastdb_version 5` you will create a database for the bw_prot_db.faa.
+`makeblastdb -in .\prot_1_db.faa -dbtype prot -taxid 1140 -blastdb_version 5` you will create a database for the `bw_prot_db.faa`.
 The `-taxid` parameter is used to assign the taxonomic node 1140 (*Synechococcus elongatus* 7492) to all sequences that reside in the `bw_prot_db.faa` fasta file.
 If you have mutliple fasta files that needs to get formatted with the `makeblastdb` program, there are two options.
 First, you can pass multiple fasta files to the `-in` parameter.
 Secondly, after formatting each fasta individually, you can create a `.pal` database alias file that lists all existing databases or you can use the `blastdb_aliastool` program to create this alias file for you.
 If they have the same taxonomic node you can pass the taxid with the `-taxid` parameter to the program, if not use the `-taxid_map` parameter.